Janet Rossant: Awards

 Rossant has won numerous awards in cell and developmental biology.
 Notably, she won the 2015 Gairdner Wightman Award for her work with the SickKids Research Institute.
 The Gairdner Foundation presented her with this award "for her outstanding scientific contributions to developmental biology and for her exceptional international leadership in stem cell biology and policy-making, and in advancing research programs for children’s illnesses."
 Her contributions have impacted the way we understand the human genome, congenital abnormalities, and the use of cancer drugs.
 Her innovation in manipulation of the mouse genome led to the mouse becoming the dominant model in understanding the function of the human genome sequence.

+In 2007, Rossant was awarded the Edwin G. Conklin medal from the Society for Developmental Biology, recognising her extraordinary research contributions and mentorship in the field.

 Dr. Rossant was awarded the Ross G. Harrison Prize from the International Society of Developmental Biologists in 2013 at the 17th International Congress of Developmental Biology on 17 June in Cancun, Mexico.
 In this lifetime achievement award, given out once every four years, the society highlighted Rossant's impact in helping researchers understand human embryo development and stem cell origin, as well as developing the technique of introducing targeted mutations into genes of mouse embryos.

 Rossant has called attention to the immense contributions of female scientists, and was one of five women to win the 2018 L’Oréal-UNESCO For Women in Science Award.
 In response to the award, Rossant stated, "I hope to use this opportunity to encourage more girls globally to take up careers in science, math, engineering and medicine.
 The future is theirs to grasp."

 Selected publications

+An XEN is a type of stem cell that forms support tissue for the embryo, but is not part of the embryo itself.

 More publications may be accessed at PubMed.